The German word for baking soda is…

 Being my usual unorganized self, I actually went to Spar twice before I came home with the baking soda I needed and not the baking powder I bought the first time.

-If you plan on buying baking soda in Vienna, Austria, whether for baking or cleaning, but have no idea what you should be looking for, head to the baking section of most supermarkets (Penny Markt does not seem to sell it, but Spar, Billa and Billa Plus definitely do) and look for small packets or containers with the word Natron on the label.
+If you plan on buying baking soda in Vienna, Austria, whether for baking or cleaning, but have no idea what you should be looking for, head to the baking section of most supermarkets (Neither Penny Markt nor Hofer seem to sell it, but Spar, Billa and Billa Plus definitely do) and look for small packets or containers with the word Natron on the label.

 Yep, that’s right.
 Natron is the German word for baking soda.